 Loans contained in the combined Smart Option Student Loan portfolio category were serviced by legacy SLM prior to the Spin-Off, and by either Navient or Sallie Mae Bank after the Spin-Off.
 As noted above, loans serviced by legacy SLM and Navient were serviced pursuant to different policies than those loans serviced by Sallie Mae Bank after the Spin-Off.
-Specifically, legacy SLM charged off loans after 212 days of delinquency, and Navient has continued this policy.
-Sallie Mae Bank after the Spin-Off.
-Specifically, legacy SLM charged off loans after 212 days of delinquency, and Navient has continued this policy.
+Specifically, legacy SLM charged off loans after 120 days of delinquency, and Navient has continued this policy.
 Sallie Mae Bank currently charges off loans after 120 days of delinquency.
-All loans included in the combined Smart Option Student Loan portfolio that were serviced by legacy SLM prior to the Spin-Off, a portion of the loans included in the combined Smart Option Student Loan portfolio data have been serviced by Navient pursuant to a 212-day charge off policy.
+All loans included in the combined Smart Option Student Loan portfolio that were serviced by legacy SLM prior to the Spin-Off were serviced pursuant to a 212-day charge off policy.
+Following the Spin-Off, a portion of the loans included in the combined Smart Option Student Loan portfolio data have been serviced by Navient pursuant to a 212-day charge off policy, and a portion have been serviced by Sallie Mae Bank pursuant to a 120-day charge off policy.
 As a result, future performance of loans serviced by Sallie Mae Bank may differ from the historical performance of loans reflected in this combined Smart Option Student Loan portfolio data.

-(2) Smart Option Student Loan Portfolio Data for Sallie Mae Bank Serviced Loans.
+- (2) Smart Option Student Loan Portfolio Data for Sallie Mae Bank Serviced Loans.
 Information in this category is presented for loans originated under the Smart Option Student Loan program, whether originated by Sallie Mae Bank when it was part of legacy SLM or by Sallie Mae Bank post Spin-Off, and regardless of whether the loan is currently held by an ABS trust.
 All loans in this category are serviced by Sallie Mae Bank.
-Data in this category is used in the tables under the following headings:

-"Cumulative Defaults by P&I Repayment Vintage and Years Since First P&I Repayment Period" - Only for 2015 -2018 P&I Repayment Vintages
+Data in this category is used in the tables below under the following headings: - "Cumulative Defaults by P&I Repayment Vintage and Years Since First P&I Repayment Period" Only for 2015-2018 P&I Repayment Vintages

-The Sallie Mae Bank Serviced portfolio data provides insight into gross defaults of the Smart Option Student Loans covered and serviced by Sallie Mae Bank since 2015, regardless of ownership.
+In relation to cumulative defaults, the Sallie Mae Bank Serviced portfolio data provides insight into gross defaults of the Smart Option Student Loans covered and serviced by Sallie Mae Bank since 2015, regardless of ownership.
 We believe historical loan performance data since 2015 is more representative of the expected performance of Smart Option Student Loans to be included in new Sallie Mae Bank trusts than data available for earlier periods.